 secular organizations, such as Amigos de las Américas, to

 insist on affiliation, others do not.
 Short-term placements (of less than

 one year) will often charge fees, or at best provide room and board.

-Go search our databases for internships abroad.
+Go search our job board for internships abroad.